-Brush the grates with a stainless steel bristle barbecue brush immediately after preheating (D).
+1) Brush the grates with a stainless steel bristle grill brush immediately after preheating (E).

-- ▲ DANGER: Do not line the slide-out grease tray or cookbox with aluminium foil. - ▲ DANGER: Check the slide-out grease tray and catch pan for grease build-up before each use.
-Remove excess grease to avoid a grease fire. - ▲ WARNING: Use caution when removing catch pan and disposing of hot grease. - ▲ WARNING: Use heat-resistant barbecue mitts or gloves (conforming to EN 407, Contact Heat rating level 2 or greater) when operating barbecue. - ▲ WARNING: Barbecue brushes should be checked for loose bristles and excessive wear on a regular basis.
+- ▲ DANGER: Do not line the slide-out grease tray or cookbox with aluminum foil. - ▲ DANGER: Check the slide-out grease tray and catch pan for grease build-up before each use.
+Remove excess grease to avoid a grease fire. - ▲ WARNING: Use heat-resistant barbecue mitts or gloves (conforming to EN 407, Contact Heat rating level 2 or greater) when operating barbecue. - ▲ WARNING: Grill brushes should be checked for loose bristles and excessive wear on a regular basis.
 Replace brush if any loose bristles are found on cooking grates or brush.
-WEBER recommends purchasing a new stainless steel bristle barbecue brush at the beginning of every spring. - ▲ WARNING: If the hose is found to be damaged in any way, do not use the barbecue.
+WEBER recommends purchasing a new stainless steel bristle grill brush at the beginning of every spring. - ▲ WARNING: If the hose is found to be damaged in any way, do not use the grill.
 Replace using only WEBER authorised replacement hose. - ▲ WARNING: Keep ventilation openings around tank clear and free of debris.

-Igniting the Barbecue
+Igniting the Grill

-Using the CROSSOVER Ignition System to Ignite the Barbecue
+Using the Electronic Ignition System to Ignite the Grill